A guide to stolen car keys

 Losing your car keys can be particularly worrying, especially if you’re unsure whether they’ve been taken, leaving your car at risk.
 If you’ve looked for your keys but believe that they have been stolen, you can use the information provided below to find out exactly what to do and whether the cost is covered by your car insurance.

-The next step would be to contact your insurance provider to see if you’re covered for lost or stolen keys.
+The next step would be to contact your car insurance provider to see if your policy covers lost or stolen keys.
 Some providers offer key protection as standard, whereas for others it may be an optional extra that can be offered for an additional fee.
-With Age Co, replacement keys and locks are protected up to a value of £500 as standard, and it includes other keys too, such as home or office ones.
-If you wish to be covered for more than this, you can take out a higher level of key protection as an extra precaution.
-As with any insurance claim, an excess fee may be payable.
+With Age Co Car Insurance, provided by LV=, replacement keys and locks are protected as standard.
+As with any insurance claim, an excess may be payable.